Bangor by the sea

 Pickie Fun Park provides an entertaining day out for all the family.
 Visitors can enjoy the Pickie Puffer steam train, giant Pickie pedal swans and an 18-hole nautical themed mini golf course.
 It is also the perfect vantage point to sit and enjoy the superb views over Bangor Marina and Belfast Lough.

 Bangor's marina is one of Ireland’s largest and has achieved Blue Flag Award status.
 The McKee Clock and Sunken Gardens are situated on Bangor’s marina.
 These two venues hold various events/festivals throughout the year.
-The maritime-inspired Sea Bangor festival is one of the most popular events that is held in the summer.
+The maritime-inspired Sea Bangor Festival is one of the most popular events held in the summer.

-History enthusiasts will love the North Down Museum.
-Within the Museum you can learn the story of the North Down area from the Bronze Age to the present day through a series of rooms.
+History enthusiasts will love the North Down Museum where you can learn the story of the North Down area from the Bronze Age to the present day through a series of rooms.
 It also hosts free art exhibitions throughout the year.

 The Clandeboye Estate, located a few miles from the town centre, is the largest plot of private land in the area.
 The Estate is extremely popular for weddings and events.
 Visitors can tour the estate's stunning gardens which are lead by the head gardener and can be tailored to suit all interests and seasons.
 In 2007 Lady Dufferin, who owns the Estate successfully launched Clandeboye yoghurt.
 The infamous Greek style yoghurt won three stars in the Great taste Awards as well as Gold in the Blas na hErieann Irish quality awards.

-The town is also home to Norther Ireland’s only 50 metre swimming pool at Aurora Aquatic and Leisure complex, one of Bangor’s most popular attractions.
+The town is also home to Northern Ireland’s only 50 metre swimming pool at Aurora Aquatic and Leisure complex, one of Bangor’s most popular attractions.

 There are numerous notable people from Bangor.
 Gary Lightbody from the band Snow Patrol; Zoe Salmon a Blue Peter presenter; and Kelly Gallagher, the first athlete from Northern Ireland to compete in the Winter Paralympics.